-- 62. The permittee shall have a third party annually stack test the PM{10} emissions from SN-05 and SN-06, and once every five years for SN-17.
+61. The permittee shall have a third party stack test the PM10 emissions once every five years for SN-17.
 Testing for SN-17 shall be conducted using EPA Reference Method 5 with inclusion of back-half sampling train particulate.
-Testing for SN-05 and SN-06 shall be conducted using a method approved in advance by the Department.
-For SN-17, upon a failure of a stack test, the permittee shall stack test annually until two consecutive years are less than the permitted emission rates specified in Specific Condition No. 56.
-For SN-05 and SN-06, if the stack tests pass three consecutive years of annual testing, the permittee shall perform stack test once every three years.
-Upon failure of a stack test, the permittee shall stack test annually until three consecutive years yield results less the permitted emission rates specified in Specific Condition 57.
-PM{10} emissions measured by these test methods shall be less than the permitted emission rates specified in Specific Condition No. 57.
+Upon a failure of a stack test, the permittee shall stack test annually until two consecutive years are less than the permitted emission rates specified in Specific Condition No. 56.
 By using EPA Reference Method 5 with inclusion of back-half sampling train particulate, the permittee will assume all collected particulate is PM{10} .
 These units shall be operated at 90% or more of rated capacity when the stack tests are completed.
-For SN-05, SN-06, and SN-17, 90% of rated capacity is defined as: - a.
+For SN-17, 90% of rated capacity is defined as:

+- a.
 The 90% of the rated capacity of the prill towers will be on an ammonia nitrate production basis. - b.
-The product exit temperature at the prill towers at the time of test must be less than 275° F.
+The product exit temperature at the prill towers at the time of test must be less than 275°F.